 In 2020 there are maybe only around 5 breeders in the ENTIRE WORLD,

 producing real deep dark Red Standard Poodle puppies that mature to retain dark red colour.

-Deep, Dark Red that holds it's colour is VERY VERY rare to find and especially to produce.
+Deep, Dark Red that hold colour is VERY VERY rare to find and especially to produce.

 Although there is a great many breeders producing dark apricot, light red or even on ocassion, medium red.

 Of course very few breeders have photos or videos of their reds beyond 1 year of age so it is

 even more difficult to track, which red Poodles are dominate red, and which are not, because of this.